President Biden expected to announce up to $10K in loan forgiveness

 Wednesday’s announcement was set for the White House after Biden returns from vacation in Rehoboth Beach, Delaware.
 The administration had briefly considered higher education schools in the president’s home state for a larger reveal, but scaled back their plans.

-Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive Sens.
-Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., who had proposed cancellations of $50,000 or more, during the 2020 primaries.
+During the 2020 presidential campaign, Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive candidates for the Democratic nomination.
+Sens.
+Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., had proposed cancellations of $50,000 or more.

 The frenzied last-minute lobbying continued Tuesday even as Biden remained on his summer vacation.
 Senate Majority Leader Chuck Schumer, D-N.Y., one of the loudest advocates in recent years for canceling student loan debt, spoke privately on the phone with Biden, imploring the president to forgive as much debt as the administration can, according to a Democrat with knowledge of the call.

-In his pitch, Schumer argued to Biden that doing so was the right thing to do morally and economically, said the Democrat, who asked for anonymity to describe a private conversation.
+In his pitch, Schumer argued to Biden that doing so was the right thing morally and economically, said the Democrat, who asked for anonymity to describe a private conversation.

 Inside the administration, officials have discussed since at least early summer forgiving more than $10,000 of student debt for certain categories of borrowers, such as Pell Grant recipients, according to three people with knowledge of the deliberations.
 That remained one of the final variables being considered by Biden heading into Wednesday’s announcement.